johnproodian/u-develop-it/README.md

 # U Develop It

-a voting application for a local developer meetup group called U Develop It.
-In addition to building the Express.js API, which you already know how to create, you'll connect the back end to a relational database using MySQL.
+A (hypothetical) local developers meetup is building an application to vote for a new president.

+U Develop It is the back end for such an application consisting of an Express.js API and a MySQL database for data regarding candidates, parties, voters, and votes.

 ## Built With